← Back to Datasets

 Days with the most flights

-Sunday after Thanksgiving was the day with the most flights.
-The next busiest travel days were Fridays in the summer - the last 3 Fridays in July and 1st Friday in August were 2 through 5 in most flights.
+Sunday after Thanksgiving was the day with the most flights in 2024 and is consistently the busiest travel day of the year.
+The next busiest travel days were Thursdays and Fridays in October and Fridays in July.

 Days with the least flights